Mid Cornwall · PL25 · Cornwall Council Mid

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In St Austell, that work is shaped by the place itself — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Georgian townhouses and Victorian terraces in the clay villages.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+Reading St Austell on the ground is half of the building regulations package job — St Austell is the principal town of mid-Cornwall, historically the centre of the china clay industry and now a substantial market town with the Eden Project on its doorstep, with a building stock that leans toward Edwardian villas and modern Persimmon and Wainhomes estates.

 Our process